STAND. COM. REP. NO. 961

 Your Committee finds that under existing state law, direct-to-consumer shipping of liquor is limited to only wineries shipping wine, leaving other liquor manufacturers without an option to directly ship liquor, including beer and distilled spirits, to consumers.
 This measure allows other liquor manufacturers direct access to their customers and provides opportunities to pursue additional markets.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1383, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1383, H.D.
-1, and be placed on the calendar for Third Reading.
+As affirmed by the record of votes of the members of your Committee on Economic Development that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 65, S.D.
+1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 65, S.D.
+1, H.D.
+1, and be referred to your Committee on Consumer Protection & Commerce.

 Respectfully submitted on behalf of the members of the Committee on Economic Development,